The PFA's Finance Department maintains the two main funds, General Fund and Accident Fund in addition to PFA Enterprises Limited:

 Senior PFA officers and the Management Committee are the main decision makers with regards to the PFA Accident Fund.

 This fund provides monies to ensure that all Premier League and Football League contracted players are covered for up to £25,000 each under the PFA's Accident and Sickness Insurance Scheme in the event that they suffer a specific injury or illness which results in their permanent total disability to play professional football.
 This fund has also ensured that each Premier League and the Football League player has private medical insurance and immediate access to the best possible treatment.
-It also provides financial assistance to former members towards medical expenses and free places at Lilleshall Rehabilitation Centre to help members with their recovery from injury.
+It also provides financial assistance to former members towards medical expenses and places at St. George's Park to help members with their recovery from injury.

 PFA Enterprises Limited